mbabynames search ✿

 Eleanor Elizabeth

-Eleanor translates to "noble and strong".
+Eleanor translates to "shining light".
 Elizabeth to "pledged to God".
 Together they create a full-name meaning with real texture.
 The longer Elizabeth (4 syllables) builds on the shorter Eleanor, giving the name forward momentum.

 Eleanor Valentina

-Put "noble and strong" next to "strong, healthy" and you get a name that feels considered.
+Put "shining light" next to "strong, healthy" and you get a name that feels considered.
 Eleanor Valentina works on paper and out loud.
 The longer Valentina (4 syllables) builds on the shorter Eleanor, giving the name forward momentum.

 Eleanor Elizabeth